Blog/Testimonials·7 min read

 5. Testimonial email with guiding questions

 Most customers want to leave a good testimonial but don’t know what to write.
 Give them a starting point.
-Using a guided review form with clear instructions and specific questions helps customers know what to write.
+Using guided questions removes the blank-page friction that kills 60% of submissions.

 Real example: Decathlon